andrelb-hub/mastersthesis/README.md

-# masterthesis

-Title: Analysis of the Monetary Policy Impact on Regional Gross Product: A Regional DSGE Model
+# Analysis of the Monetary Policy Impact on Regional Gross Product: A Regional DSGE Model

 Master's Thesis presented to PPGDE-UFPR in 2023 in order to receive the Master in Science title.